szyn/mog/README.md

 ```

 Note:
-If using this script, downloading to `/usr/local/bin/mog`
+Get the latest release of mog.
+The script puts it with Go binaries at `/usr/local/bin`.
-Can also get at https://github.com/szyn/mog/releases
+Also you can get binaries at https://github.com/szyn/mog/releases

 # Usage